 Rugby School is committed to helping both those who are harmed and the perpetrators.
 We will do our best to ensure the safety of the victim and to support improved behaviour from the perpetrator.
-However, physical abuse, psychological abuse, racism, homophobia, hate-speech, sexism or sexual harassment conducted by an individual, or group, have no place at Rugby School and will be dealt with as serious offences.
+However, physical abuse, psychological abuse, racism, homophobia, hate-speech, sexism or sexual harassment conducted by an individual, or group, have no place at Rugby School and will be dealt with as serious offences with appropriate sanctions that could lead to Permanent Exclusion or Required Removal.
+The police may be involved in serious offences.